ansys/scade-almgw-msoffice/doc/source/index.rst

 Ansys SCADE ALM Gateway connector for MS-Office
 ===============================================

+This package demonstrates the usage of SCADE ALM Gateway based on MS Office documents, avoiding the availability of an external ALM tool:

+* It imports requirements from MS-Word documents
+* It produces traceability matrices as MS-Excel documents

+It is also a usage example of `Ansys SCADE ALM Gateway Python Toolbox`_.

 .. grid:: 1 2 3 3
    :gutter: 1 2 3 3
    :padding: 1 2 3 3